fedeperin/idea-generator-cohere/README.md

 # Idea Generator 💡
-An Idea Generator using CoHere for the Midudev CoHere Hackathon
+An Idea Generator using CoHere for midudev's CoHere Hackathon